What is the Best Lens for Portraits?

 So what does all this say?

 A 50mm Nikon FX or Canon EF lens is not the same as a 50mm Nikon DX or Canon 50mm EF-S lens.
 The same reason, driving 50 miles per hour is not the same as driving 50 kilometers per hour.
 Confusing?
 Yes.

 If you want to photograph a portrait, flower, product, landscape or anything that you don't want to alter the shape, use a portrait focal length.

 Can you use other focal lengths for portraits?

 Yes!
 But I would not want to use a wide angle lens because of the distortion up close.

-Here are two example of portraits I shot using a Nikon 180mm full frame lens on a full frame camera.
+Here are two examples of portraits I shot using the Nikon 180mm full frame lens on a full frame camera.
 I like to call this lens my extended portrait lens.
 It gives me a smaller field of view, greater working distance and helps compress and blur the background.
 It also works great for flowers.